Last updated on March 23rd, 2021.

 Safety is an illusion.

-No matter how much you legislate, how much you demonstrate, how many contracts you sign, you cannot completely predict the direction of your life.
+No matter how much you legislate, how much you demonstrate, how many contracts you sign, you can never completely predict the direction of your life.

 This is part of life.

 You can resist this idea, buy into the illusion of safety and be surprised and angry when things happen.

 Or you can embrace it and make the most of the uncertainty.